HIPAA Physical Security

 Physical Safeguard Patterns by Healthcare Specialty

-Physical security needs vary by practice type.
-We shape findings and remediation plans to match how your environment actually operates.
+Physical needs change by practice type.
+We match our findings and fix plans to how your office works.

 🏥